WordPress Security Explained

 For example:

-• If you come across bugs or security exploits, you can report these by emailing security@wordpress.org.
+• If you notice bugs and security exploits, you can report these by emailing security@wordpress.org.

-• If you find any issues in a WordPress plugin, you can report these by sending an email to plugins@wordpress.org.
+• If you find issues in a WordPress plugin, you can also report these by notifying plugins@wordpress.org.

-This is why the WordPress team releases new version updates on a regular basis, and why you need to keep your WordPress sites and blogs regularly up-to-date …
+This is the reason why the WordPress community releases new updates so often, and why you need to keep your site frequently updated …

-WordPress continually releases new version updates to address security issues
+WordPress continually releases new version updates to address security exploits

-(WordPress frequently releases new version updates to address any security weaknesses found)
+(WordPress frequently releases new version updates to address security weaknesses)

-The WordPress CMS is free to download, use and modify, and hundreds of volunteers and expert developers are continually working to improve the technology.
-Can a proprietary CMS company afford to employ as many developers and programmers and still deliver you a completely free application that you can download, use and modify as you wish?
+WordPress is 100% free to download, modify and use, and hundreds of volunteers and expert developers are continually working to improve the platform.
+Can a proprietary technology company afford to employ as many developers and programmers and still deliver users software that is 100% free to download, use and modify as they wish?

 CMS Platforms

-Whilst on the topic of Open Source content management systems, research shows that the WordPress CMS is safer than other leading Open Source CMS platforms like Drupal and Joomla.
+Whilst on the topic of Open Source content management systems, research shows that the WordPress CMS is actually safer than other leading Open Source CMS platforms such as Drupal and Joomla.

-For example, here is one study showing the number of security vulnerabilities found in each of these open source platforms during a given period …
+For example, the chart below shows the number of security vulnerabilities found in popular open source CMS platforms …

-(WordPress experiences less security vulnerabilities than other leading CMS applications.
-Screenshot: National Vulnerability Database)
+(WordPress experiences less security vulnerabilities than other CMS platforms.
+Image source: National Vulnerability Database)

-Other studies also show that, because WordPress is quite easy to use and keep up-to-date, when sites using different CMS platforms were tested for security issues, sites run on WordPress had a significant degree of less exposure to risk …
+Other research shows that, because WordPress is quite easy to use and keep updated, when sites using different CMS platforms were tested for security exploits, WordPress sites had less exposure to risk …

-WordPress is safer to use than other leading CMS applications
+WordPress is more secure than other leading CMS applications

-(WordPress is more secure than other CMS applications.
-Screenshot source: BlogDefender.com)
+(WordPress is more secure than other leading CMS applications.
+Image: BlogDefender.com)

 The WordPress CMS Is Not To Blame

-If someone compromises the security of your WordPress site, don’t be too quick to place the blame on the WordPress CMS platform.
+If someone hacks into your WordPress site, don’t be quick to blame the WordPress CMS platform.

-According to a report called “Compromised Websites: An Owner’s Perspective,” published by security organizations Commtouch and StopBadware, most webmasters have no idea about the security threats their websites are exposed to, how to properly secure a website, or how to deal with security compromises.
+According to a report called “Compromised Websites: An Owner’s Perspective,” which is published by security organizations Commtouch and StopBadware, many webmasters are not fully aware of the threats their websites are exposed to, how to properly secure a website, or deal with compromised web security.

-In fact, 63% of webmasters surveyed in this report didn’t know how their websites were compromised after an attack …
+In fact, over 60% of webmasters surveyed for the report didn’t even know how their websites had been hacked after an attack …

-Most webmasters don't even know how their websites get hacked.
+Most webmasters don't even know how their sites get hacked.

-(Most webmasters don’t know how their sites were hacked.
-Image source: StopBadware.org)
+(Many webmasters don’t know how their sites got hacked.
+Image: StopBadware.org)

-Of immediate concern is the fact that most security-related problems result from website owners running WordPress on outdated versions of the software …
+Of immediate concern is the fact that most security problems seem to be related to website owners not upgrading their WordPress software to a newer version …

 Many security issues come from sites running outdated WordPress versions.

-When WordPress security issues were looked at in more detail, it was found that only around between 20% – 30% percent of vulnerabilities discovered in third-party code are found in the WordPress CMS core, while 65% – 85% percent of all security issues are found in plug-ins and developed externally for WordPress …
+When WordPress security issues were examined in more detail, it was found that only a small percentage of vulnerabilities discovered in third-party code are actually found in the WordPress core software, while 70% – 80% percent of all security issues are found in plug-ins and developed externally for WordPress …

 WP Security Issues

-Like all robust software applications, WordPress is regularly updated in order to deal with new security problems that may arise.
-Improving security is an ongoing concern, and to that end, you should always keep up to date with the latest version of WordPress.
+Like all robust web platforms, WordPress is regularly updated in order to deal with new security vulnerabilities that can arise.
+Improving software security is an ongoing concern, and to that end, you should always keep your WordPress site, plugins, and themes updated to the latest version.

-The amount of misinformation online about how secure WordPress is has even led Matt Mullenweg, the co-founder of WordPress, to chime into the debate.
+The amount of misinformation about WordPress security has even caused Matt Mullenweg, the co-founder of WordPress, to chime in and reply to posts online.

-In an article entitled “A Bank Website on WordPress” published on April 15, 2015, Matt wrote the following about WordPress security …
+In an article entitled “A Bank Website on WordPress” posted on April 15, 2015, Matt wrote the following about WordPress …

 There’s a thread on Quora asking “I am powering a bank’s website using WordPress.
 What security measures should I take?”
 The answers have mostly been ignorant junk along the lines of “Oh NOES WP is INSECURE! let me take my money out of that bank”, so I wrote one myself, which I’ve copied below.